Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Basic operations using TT decomposition

-For numerical operations with tensors in TT format, it is important to perform all the operations in TT format and avoid the explicit calculation of the full tensors.
-In this section we present basic operations with tensors in TT format, which are represented in simple and very efficient forms by the notations introduced in the previous sections.
-The basic operations include addition, scalar multiplication, contraction, Hadamard product, matrix-vector product, and quadratic form.
-We remark that such operations usually increase the TT-ranks, which requires truncation in the following step.
-In addition, the matrix-vector product and quadratic form are very important for computational algorithms in optimization problems such as linear equations \cite{DolOse2012,DolSav2013c,DolSav2013d,Holtz2012} and eigenvalue problems \cite{Dol2013b,KhoOse2010a}.
+Based on the introduced TT decompositions, basic operations on large-scale vectors and matrices such as matrix-by-vector multiplication can be performed fast and conveniently.
+For basic algebraic operations on tensors represented by TT decomposition, it is important to perform all the operations based on the factor (core) tensors in TT decomposition and avoid the explicit calculation of the full tensors.
+In this section we present basic operations on vectors, matrices, and higher-order tensors represented by TT decomposition, in simple and very efficient forms by using the notations introduced in the previous sections.
+The basic operations include addition, scalar multiplication, direct sum, Hadamard product, Kronecker product, contraction, matrix-by-vector product, matrix-by-matrix product, and quadratic form.
+Figure \ref{Fig:TTMatrix} illustrates tensor network diagrams for the matrix TT decomposition, the matrix-by-vector multiplication, and the quadratic form, represented by TT decomposition.